Jacques-Cartier Massif

-The Lac Jacques-Cartier massif is the highest mountain range of the Laurentian Mountains range, in the Canadian province of Quebec.
-Located between the St. Lawrence River and the Saguenay graben, the altitude of its plateau varies between 800 and 900 meters while its highest point, Mount Raoul Blanchard, reaches 1181 m of altitude.
+The Lac Jacques-Cartier massif is a massif and the highest mountain range of the Laurentian Mountains, in the Canadian province of Quebec.
+Located between the St. Lawrence River and the Saguenay Graben, the altitude of its plateau varies between 800 and 900 meters while its highest point, Mount Raoul Blanchard, reaches 1181 m of altitude.

 Toponymy

-The massif owes its name to the Jacques-Cartier lake, a glacial lake located in its geographic center.
+The massif owes its name to the Jacques-Cartier Lake, a glacial lake located in its geographic center.

 Geography

 Location

 The massif roughly covers the entire region of Capitale-Nationale (with the exception of the banks of the St. Lawrence River) as well as the extreme south of the region of Saguenay–Lac-Saint-Jean.

 Topography

-The Jacques-Cartier Lake massif is one of the geographical features of the Laurentides mountain range].
+The Jacques-Cartier Lake massif is one of the geographical features of the Laurentian Mountains.
 With the Valin Mountains, its altitude exceeds by several hundred meters the rest of the peaks of the chain.
 The presence of hundreds of lakes and a few glacial valleys (such as the Jacques-Cartier River valley) represents another distinctive facet of the massif.